Learn everything about running your own design and content sprints at Generate London on 20 September.

 Photography: Brian Tan

-Steve Fisher, experience architect and founder of The Republic of Quality, will run a full-day workshop on design and content sprints at Generate New York on 27 April, followed by a keynote talk the following day.
-Book now!
+Steve Fisher, experience architect and founder of The Republic of Quality, will run a full-day workshop on design and content sprints at Generate London on 20 September, followed by a keynote talk on the second day of the conference.
+By booking a combined conference and workshop pass, you save £95.
+Get yours now!